wso2/product-ei/product-scenarios/2-Bridging-systems-that-communicate-in-different-protocols/2.9-Integration with systems that communicate domain-specific protocols/2.9.2- Receive messages over any protocol to FIX (Proxy Services with the FIX Transport)/readme.md

     slf4j-api-1.5.3.jar
 ```

-Then uncomment the FIX transport sender and FIX transport receiver configurations in the repository/conf/axis2.xml.
+Then uncomment the FIX transport sender and FIX transport receiver configurations in the <EI_HOME>/conf/axis2.xml.
 Simply locate and uncomment the FIXTransportSender and FIXTransportListener sample configurations.
+Alternatively if
-Alternatively if the FIX transport management bundle is in use, you can enable the FIX transport listener and the sender from the WSO2 ESB management console.
+the FIX transport management bundle is in use, you can enable the FIX transport listener and the sender from the WSO2 EI
+management console.
 Login to the console and navigate to "Transports" on management menu.
 Scroll down to locate the sections related to the FIX transport.
 Simply click on the "Enable" links to enable the FIX listener and the sender.

 ## REST API (if available)